RvN-R/milestone-3-missingpiece/README.md

 22. Once successful Heroku will notify you, click "View: to view the app and copy the domain link.

+### Cloning Repository Using Command Line

+1. Log into GitHub and locate the correct GitHub Repository.

+2. Above the list located to the right of the green "Gitpod" button click code.

+3. Under Clone you will see three options HTTPS, SSH and GitHub CLI.
+Choose which option you prefer and then click the copy icon next to the URL to copy it.

+4. Open Terminal.

+5. Change the current working directory to the location where you want the cloned directory.

+6. Type git clone, and then paste the URL copied earlier during step 3.

+7. Press Enter to create your local clone.

+### Cloning Repository To GitHub Desktop

+1. Log into GitHub and locate the correct GitHub Repository.

+2. Above the list located to the right of the green "Gitpod" button click code.

+3. Click "Open with GitHub Desktop" to clone and open the repository with GitHub Desktop.

+4. Follow the prompts in GitHub Desktop to complete the clone.

 ## Credits